RayaanRA/ostep/ch_5/homework_code.md

 >try to ensure that the child process always prints first; can you do
 >this without calling `wait()` in the parent?

+A: The child process can be ensured to run first with the variations of `wait()`.
+Doing this without `wait()` would be harder and require things like condition variables and semaphores.

 >4.
 Write a program that calls `fork()` and then calls some form of
 >`exec()` to run the program `/bin/ls`.
 See if you can try all of the
 >variants of `exec()`, including (on Linux) `execl()`, `execle()`,
 >`execlp()`, `execv()`, `execvp()`, and `execvpe()`.
 Why do
 >you think there are so many variants of the same basic call?

+A: The man pages describe the difference with the 'l' and 'v' functions as how the command-line arguments are specified, where the 'v' functions are specified as a vector.
+Some other differences include how the executable is searched, such a scenario being where there the specified filename does not contain a slash (/) character (`execlp()`, `execvp()`, `execvpe`).

 >5.
 Now write a program that uses `wait()` to wait for the child process
 >to finish in the parent.
 What does `wait()` return?
 What happens if